 People who are unfamiliar with yarn crafting often confuse knitting and crochet.
 It's totally understandable that this happens; these crafts share many similarities and common elements.
 But they also have significant differences.

-- Both crafts utilize yarn or fiber, and you can make the same sorts of projects– sweaters, shawls, wraps, blankets, afghans, scarves, hats, mittens, socks - with either technique.
+- Both crafts utilize yarn or fiber, and you can make the same sorts of projects such as sweaters, shawls, wraps, blankets, afghans, scarves, hats, mittens, socks, etc. with either technique.

 - Both knitters and crocheters work from patterns and use abbreviations.
 Some of the abbreviations are even the same.

 - Knitting and crocheting both require similar skill sets: hand-eye coordination, an eye for color and design, an affinity for fiber, the ability to plan a project from start to finish and see it through.
 Mathematical ability is helpful, although not strictly necessary, for either craft technique.

 - Both knitting and crochet offer a number of amazing health benefits.

 - Above all, both knitters and crocheters need to have the patience necessary to keep working, stitch after stitch after stitch, until a project is completed.